mongator/documentation/mandango/embedded-mapping.rst

     );

 .. tip::
-  Mandango can work with deep embedded documents, that is, embed inside the embeddeds.
+  Mongator can work with deep embedded documents, that is, embed inside the embeddeds.